A Guest Post By Cherise Young

-During a morning of Scripture reading, I (Cherise) came across some passages where Job is comparing his former “glory days” to currently feeling like an outcast.
+During a morning of Scripture reading, I came across some passages where Job compares his former “glory days” to feeling like an outcast.
 Job’s words resonated with me.
-I understood what it’s like going from feeling respected and valued to feeling left out and miss-handled.
+I understood what it’s like to go from feeling respected and valued to feeling left out and mishandled.

 In Job 30:19, Job speaks of feeling as if God had thrown him into the mud.
 Although I initially nodded in agreement, the fighter in me immediately thought, “Well, I guess I better learn how to swim in mud then.”
 How does one swim in the mud?
 Not being a swimmer myself, I consulted Google, and of course, I found answers.

 Kylie Ann Kobelt’s piece, 5 tips to Keep on Swimming (even when you are in mud), wasn’t really about swimming.
 But neither is this post… It seemed as if Kobelt had been looking over my shoulder as I journaled that morning.
 So, here’s my take on some of what she had to say: